voytas75/Courses/temp.md

 **Course Plan:**
 - **Day 1:** Introduction to PHP: Setting up the development environment, basic syntax, and variables.
+	•	Understanding the role of PHP in web development.
+	•	Installing and configuring a local development environment (e.g., XAMPP, WAMP, or MAMP).
+	•	Exploring the PHP syntax: statements, comments, data types, and operators.
+	•	Declaring and using variables in PHP.
+	•	Hands-on exercises to practice writing PHP code and understanding variable usage.
 - **Day 2:** Control Structures: Conditional statements and loops.
 - **Day 3:** Functions and Parameters: Creating and using functions, passing parameters.
 - **Day 4:** Arrays and Strings: Working with arrays, manipulating strings.